lcarlso2/task-manager/README.md

 npm run test

 End-to-End Tests:
 End-to-end tests use Playwright to validate full user flows across the frontend and backend.
-Each test run starts both applications and uses an ephemeral SQLite database that is recreated and migrated at startup, then discarded at completion.
+For E2E runs, both applications are started and the SQLite database is reset on application startup by deleting and reapplying migrations, ensuring a clean state for each run.

 Run E2E tests:
 cd frontend\todo-ui